Here, the sulfur river flows,

 - Protect This House: The last shown encounter with the Monster plays out like this.

 - Screaming Woman: Mary-Beth starts screaming when she sees the Fouke Monster outside from the window.
+Again though, the men don't often do any better.

 - The X of Y: Used for the title.